 8- Structure your account in the same way as your site

-When you structure your AdWords account, try to do it the same way as your site, especially when it comes to a transactional site.
+When you structure your Ads account, try to do it the same way as your site, especially when it comes to a transactional site.
 You are familiar with the way your site is organized, you can find products there almost intuitively.
-By using the same structure for your AdWords campaign, you’ll be able to better organize your AdGroups, so you’ll find it easier.
+By using the same structure for your Ads campaign, you’ll be able to better organize your AdGroups, so you’ll find it easier.

 9- Quality Score is volatile